javiagu13/AWS_Qwen2.5_Finetuning/README.md

 ## 🛡️ Disclaimer

 To use this repository effectively, familiarity with AWS services (e.g., EC2, training jobs) and deep learning tools (e.g., PyTorch, DeepSpeed) is recommended.

+## Use

+The codes ending with CPPE-5 have been thoroughly tested and used for finetuning.
+It is recommended to use those two codes (Training and AWQ codes).
+The main idea behind this is to train on CPPE-5 dataset.
+If you want to use other dataset. create a dataset in huggingface and update the code.